- 100g pancetta

 Use a long-pronged fork to twist the pasta on to the serving plate or bowl.
 Serve immediately with a little sprinkling of the remaining cheese and a grating of black pepper.
 If the dish does get a little dry before serving, splash in some more hot pasta water and the glossy sauciness will be revived.

-Gennaro Contaldo’s magic ingredient…“Pasta water,” Angela explains, after Gennaro showed her how he makes his version.
-“Dripped in as he transferred the spaghetti to the hot frying pan.
-Everything mingled to make a light, silky smooth sauce.”
+The magic ingredient…Pasta water can be dripped in as you transfer the spaghetti to the hot frying pan.
+Everything mingles to make a light, silky smooth sauce.